 Welcome to the Sebastopol Police Department and the City of Sebastopol.
 Our greatest asset is our personnel, and we are committed to delivering professional, high-quality police services to the community we serve.
-The members of the Sebastopol Police Department proudly serve our community with a firm commitment to our Core Values of Integrity, Service Orientation, Responsibility and Accountability, this by providing excellent customer service, developing community partnerships and relationships, and proactively addressing crime and quality of life issues.
+The members of the Sebastopol Police Department proudly serve our community with a firm commitment to our Core Values of Integrity, Service Orientation, Responsibility and Accountability, Honoring Our Heritage, Professional Excellence, and Promoting Teamwork.

+Our highest priority is to provide a safe environment for our residents and those who work, visit, and recreate in our city.
+We accomplish this by providing excellent customer service, developing community partnerships and relationships, and proactively addressing crime and quality of life issues.
 By working together with our community partners and city departments, Sebastopol is and will continue to be one of the safest cities in Sonoma County.